 • Likes to pleasure read

-• May read books about the level of Golden books or start to read a full chapter in a chapter book
+• Might read books about the level of Golden books or start to read a full chapter in a chapter book

 • Guaranteed to draw all over any piece of paper handed to them.